Maximilian975/Fredagsmys/README.md

 - 👋 Hi, I’m Fredagsmys, my real name is Max Mattsson.
-I'm a student on Uppsala University studying Engineering Physics on my second year.
+I'm a student at Uppsala University studying Engineering Physics on my second year.
 - 👀 On my spare time i focus on app development and electronics such as microprocessors and sensors.
 - 🌱 I’m currently learning flutter to create apps for both IOS and Android.